jimwebber/neo4j-tutorial/README.markdown

    ant run.koan08

-If you're already wired for an IDE, you can of course just use your favourite development environment to run the Koans too.
+If you'd prefer to use an IDE, you can of course just use your favourite development environment to run the Koans too.

 I want my IDE
 -------------